openhpc/cloudwg/tutorials/sc20/exercise4.md

 that include discussion of [different virtualization and containerization tools including Singularity](https://docs.google.com/presentation/d/1u-GRzaeSGTNb4Qnk_rjBLb9go5xmW3mirqmchyH2Wjg/edit#slide=id.g5dedef83a8_14_6).

-If you are attending this tutorial live, the containers are already available and ready to be used in /home/centos/ContainersHPC.
+If you are attending this tutorial live, the containers are already available and ready to be used in $HOME/ContainersHPC.
-Below (and live), we will demo the typical use case where Docker is installed on your personal laptop/desktop and you want to run
-Docker images on an HPC system.
+Below (and live), we will demo the typical use case where Docker is installed (and used for development) on your personal laptop/desktop and you want to run Docker images on an HPC system.
-At the end of this exercise are instructions for building the tutorial content in userspace using podman.
+At the end of this exercise are instructions for building the tutorial content in userspace using Podman.

 ## Working with containers (45 mins)